 Prometheus Setup Guide

-This guide explains how to configure Prometheus monitoring integration with Kite to enable real-time metrics and monitoring capabilities.
+This guide explains how to configure Kite's monitoring integration with Prometheus to achieve real-time metrics and monitoring functionality.

 Overview